 It might seem like that part’s hard to do, but it’s not.
-The bolt is soft enough to saw through, I promise!
-LOL.
+The bolt is soft enough to saw through, I promise.
 It just takes a few minutes and some back-and-forth motion!
-Don’t give up! 🙂
+So don’t give up! 🙂

-Be sure to do this step for each side.
+Be sure to do this step on each side.

 Your toilet base is now secured! 🙂